 Should I take magnesium supplements?
 And if so, how much?

-People will absorb, use, and excrete magnesium at different rates and may be taking drugs that affect magnesium levels.
-You should talk to your health care provider about what is appropriate for your situation.
+People will absorb and use magnesium at different rates and may be taking drugs that affect magnesium levels.
+You should talk to your healthcare provider about what is appropriate for your situation.